This article introduces Kintone's integration with Azure Active Directory (Azure AD) - a cloud service for identity and access management.

 Synchronize Azure AD and log in to Kintone

 Use Azure AD as the identity provider to log into Kintone.
-By doing so, you can combine the single sign-on (SSO) environment with other services such as Google Apps, Salesforce, Office 365 and multi-factor authentication (2 factor authentication).
-Details of the SAML authentication on Kintone can be found here.
+By doing so, it is possible to combine the single sign-on (SSO) environment with other services such as Google Apps, Salesforce, Office 365 and multi-factor authentication (2 factor authentication).
+Details of the SAML authentication on Kintone can be found on the Setting Up Single Sign-On (SSO) with SAML page of the Kintone Help Center.

 Configure federation with Azure AD

 Select Kintone from Azure's Application Directory and set Kintone's address in the settings.
 On Kintone's administration screen, enable the SAML settings, and place in information related to the sign-in page of Azure AD.
-Details of the setting procedure can be found here.
+Details of the setting procedure can be found on the Tutorial: Azure Active Directory integration with Kintone page of the Microsoft Azure website.

 Test the SSO